 I Have a Question — Can I Contact You Directly?

 I get several messages each week asking questions about VS. Unfortunately, I’m not a doctor nor a psychologist, so I’m unable to help with most of the emails I currently receive.

 In addition, if I personally responded to every visual snow message that I received, I would have little time for my professional work with AI and Data Science or my non-profit work with tech education.

 So, unfortunately, I am no longer able to personally respond to any VS emails, posts, or messages.
 If you send me a message about VS, you will receive a URL to this page as my response.

 Will You Speak At My Conference or Event?

 I speak at several conferences and events around the world each year.
-Most of my presentations are on AI, ML, and Data Science.
+Most of my presentations are on Artificial Intelligence, Machine Learning, and Data Science.
 However, from time to time, I also speak on mindfulness, meditation, and VS.

 If you’re interested in having me speak at your conference or event, please contact me and provide me with all of the details.
 If it’s something that I’m interested in, we’ll discuss it further.

 What Can I Do To Help Others?